Environmental resource management: Significance

-Environmental resource management is an issue of increasing concern, as reflected in its prevalence in several texts influencing global sociopolitical frameworks such as the Brundtland Commission's Our Common Future, which highlighted the integrated nature of environment and international development and the Worldwatch Institute's annual State of the World reports.
+Environmental resource management is an issue of increasing concern, as reflected in its prevalence in several texts influencing global sociopolitical frameworks such as the Brundtland Commission's Our Common Future, which highlighted the integrated nature of the environment and international development, and the Worldwatch Institute's annual State of the World reports.

 The environment determines the nature of people, animals, plants, and places around the Earth, affecting behaviour, religion, culture and economic practices.

 Scope

 Environmental resource management can be viewed from a variety of perspectives.
 It involves the management of all components of the biophysical environment, both living (biotic) and non-living (abiotic), and the relationships among all living species and their habitats.
-The environment also involves the relationships of the human environment, such as the social, cultural and economic environment, with the biophysical environment.
+The environment also involves the relationships of the human environment, such as the social, cultural, and economic environment, with the biophysical environment.
 The essential aspects of environmental resource management are ethical, economical, social, and technological.
 These underlie principles and help make decisions.

-The concept of environmental determinism, probabilism and possibilism are significant in the concept of environmental resource management.
+The concept of environmental determinism, probabilism, and possibilism are significant in the concept of environmental resource management.

 Environmental resource management covers many areas in science, including geography, biology, social sciences, political sciences, public policy, ecology, physics, chemistry, sociology, psychology, and physiology.
 Environmental resource management as a practice and discourse (across these areas) is also the object of study in the social sciences.